Fixed-Parameter Algorithms for Rectilinear Steiner tree and Rectilinear Traveling Salesman Problem in the plane: Introduction

 \section{Introduction}

 Given a set $P$ of $n$ points with their pairwise distances, the Traveling Salesman Problem (TSP) asks for a shortest tour that visits each point exactly once.
-We consider the Rectilinear instances of the TSP (RTSP), \emph{i.e.} TSP instances where the distance between two points is the sum of the differences of their x- and y-coordinates.
+We consider the Rectilinear instances of the TSP (RTSP), \emph{i.e.} TSP instances where the points lie in the plane and the distance between two points is the sum of the differences of their x- and y-coordinates.
 This metric is commonly known as the $l_1$ distance, the Manhattan distance or the city-block metric.
 We are also interested in the rectilinear variant of the minimum Steiner tree problem (RST).
 The RST problem is to find a shortest Steiner tree that interconnects the points of $P$ using vertical and horizontal lines.
 A number of studies have considered the rectilinear Steiner tree in the past, motivated by the applications to wire printed circuits.
 Let $h$ (resp. $v$) be the number of horizontal (resp. vertical) straight lines that contain the points of $P$.
 Note that without loss of generality, we can assume that $h\leq v$.
-We present fixed-paramete r algorithms using $h$ as a parameter for RTSP and RST.
-Similarly to the RST, the RTSP is expressed as a Steiner (also called Subset) TSP in a planar grid-graph of pathwidth equal to $h$.
+We present fixed-parameter algorithms using $h$ as a parameter for RTSP and RST.
+The RTSP is expressed as a Steiner (also called Subset) TSP in a planar grid-graph of pathwidth equal to $h$.
 Our approach is then based on standard techniques for solving TSP and Steiner tree on bounded-treewidth graphs \cite{Bodlaender1993,Cook2003}.
 A number of existing results exploiting planarity or bounded treewidth/pathwidth can thus be applied and will be reviewed in this introduction. \\

 The contribution of this paper is a refined complexity analysis showing that RTSP and RST can be solved respectively in time $O\left(nh7^h\right)$ and $O\left(nh5^h\right)$.
 A specific structure called \emph{non-crossing partitions} lies at the core of the complexity of problems that involve a global connectivity constraint in planar graphs \cite{Aroraetal98,Dorn2010,Dorn2012}.
-Moreover the number of such non-crossing partitions relates to Catalan numbers which have been used in the past to establish complexity results.
+Moreover, the number of such non-crossing partitions relates to Catalan numbers which have been used in the past to establish complexity results.